-Setting Description Wireless Client Isolation By default, client isolation is disabled for the VAP, and the Disable radio button is selected.
-To block communication between WiFi clients that are associated with the same SSID or different SSIDs on the access point, select the Enable radio button.
-If the management VLAN and WiFi network VLAN are identical (by default, both are VLAN 1) and you enable client isolation, the Allow Access to AP UI check box displays.
-By default, this check box is selected, allowing an admin user to access the local browser UI over WiFi.
-If you clear the Allow Access to AP UI , an admin user cannot access the local browser UI over WiFi.
-Note : If the management VLAN and WiFi network VLAN are identical (which they are by default), an admin user can always access the local browser UI over a wired network connection.
-URL Tracking By default, URL tracking is disabled, and the Disable radio button is selected.
+- Allow Access to AP UI: If the management VLAN and WiFi network VLAN are identical (by default, both are VLAN 1) and you enable client isolation, the Allow Access to AP UI check box displays.
+By default, this check box is selected, allowing an admin user to access the local browser UI over the WiFi network.
+If you clear the Allow Access to AP UI check box, an admin user cannot access the local browser UI over the WiFi network. - If the management VLAN and WiFi network VLAN are identical (which they are by default), an admin user can always access the local browser UI over a wired network connection. - Allow access to devices listed below: You can specify static IP addresses or domains (that resolve to static IP addresses) of network devices that are exempt from isolation so that clients are allowed to reach them.
+For more information, see Enable or disable client isolation for a WiFi network on page 189. - 14.
+Optionally, enable URL tracking.

+By default, URL tracking is disabled, and the Disable radio button is selected.
 To enable URL tracking for all URLs that are requested by WiFi clients that are connected to the SSID, select the Enable radio button.
-For information about how to view the tracked URLs per SSID or per WiFi client, see View or download tracked URLs on page 190.
-DHCP Offer Broadcast to Unicast When a device tries to associate with the WiFi network and negotiates an IP address, the access point converts the broadcast DHCP offer message that it receives from the DHCP server to a unicast message, and forwards it to the device.
-This is the default option (that is, the Enable radio button is selected).
-To disable this option so that the access point does not convert the broadcast DHCP offer messages to unicast messages, select the Disable radio button.